George Harrison (album): Retrospective assessments and legacy

 Reviewing Harrison's solo releases for Mojo in 2011, John Harris considered George Harrison to be "millionaire soft-rock to the max" although he recognised "Here Comes the Moon", "Faster" and "Not Guilty" among the album's successful musical statements.
 In a similar overview of Harrison's solo career, on his website Elsewhere, New Zealand Herald critic Graham Reid wrote that the album "has its moments" and concluded: "He still crafted beautiful melodies but it's a lyrically patchy album and the start of the artistic decline.
 A sound three stars."

 On the occasion of the LP's 40th anniversary in 2019, Morgan Enos of Billboard described it as Harrison's "most peaceful album", with songs that showed him "happier than he'd been in years", and where "inner tranquility and outer splendor were one and the same".
 Enos added that "The results don't get as much play as agreed-upon classics, such as All Things Must Pass or Cloud Nine, but George Harrison conjures an intoxicating world all its own."
+In 2022, Listeverse ranked it as one of the guitarist's best works, stating that the record "proved the blueprint for his 1980’s output, a body of work where 'Your Love Is Forever' and 'Here Comes The Moon' could sit happily between."